 “We take this incident, as well as information privacy and security, very seriously, and have enhanced our procedures in order to prevent the occurrence of a similar incident,” said Barbara Shaub, Director, Revenue Cycle Management of RCM.

 On or around November 7, 2019, RCM advised Mercy Lab that batches of medical invoices created and mailed by RCM’s contracted mailing vendor were printed incorrectly.
 Instead of the name, street address, city, state, and zip code of the patient (or his/her guarantor) appearing in the clear address “window” of the envelope, what actually appeared were names, street addresses, and Social Security numbers.
 In other words, in the space where a city, state and zip code would normally appear was a Social Security number.
+Inside the envelopes were Mercy Lab invoices containing the following types of information: dates of service, doctor’s name, CPT code, description of test, charges, payment, adjustments and account number.
 The erroneous materials were sent out by RCM’s contracted mailing vendor between August 14, 2019 and October 16, 2019.

 Upon learning of the incident, RCM immediately launched an investigation to determine the nature and the scope of the incident.
 As part of the investigation and in preparation for making notice to impacted individuals, RCM undertook a comprehensive review of the invoices that were mailed, and the processes employed by RCM’s contracted mailing vendor during the invoicing process.

-Neither RCM nor Mercy Lab has discovered that any actual misuse of the Security Numbers has occurred.
+Neither RCM nor Mercy Lab has discovered that any actual misuse of the Security Numbers or the information contained on the lab invoices has occurred.
 In compliance with law, RCM is contacting all individuals impacted by this incident, including a description of the event and proactive steps that can be taken to safeguard one’s personal information.
 These steps include:

 - Enrolling to receive the complimentary credit/identity monitoring and restoration services that RCM is offering to those impacted by the event.
 Instructions on how to sign up for the services are included in the January 6, 2020 notice from RCM.